-AWS cloudwatch logs service can store custom logs generated from you applications instances.
-It acts as a central log management for your applications running on AWS.
+AWS Cloudwatch logs service has the capability store custom logs generated from your application instances.
+For example, Nginx access or error logs can be pushed to Cloudwatch logs It acts as central log management for your applications running on AWS.

-You can send logs from any number of sources to cloudwatch.
+You can send logs from any number of sources to Cloudwatch.
+All you need to have is a Cloudwatch agent running on your instance.

 Create an IAM role for Cloudwatch